todiadiyatmo/wp-ffpc/readme.txt

 == Changelog ==

+= 1.5.0 =
+*2014-05-30*

+What's new:

+* APCu backend added ( APCu is a stripped version of APC with only user object cache functionality what can be used with PHP 5.4 & 5.5 besides [Opcache](http://php.net/manual/en/book.opcache.php "PHP Opcache") )

 = 1.4.0 =
 *2014-05-12*

-What's changed:
+What's new:

-* Xcache backend added ( alpha version, still under heavy testing )
+* Xcache backend added ( theoretical, partially tested, volunteer testers required )

+What's fixed:

 * invalidation for comment actions added

 = 1.3.3 =